tigawanna/tigawanna/README.md

 - website: https://next-portfolio-zeta-two.vercel.app/

-coding is te one thing that doesn;t feel like work to me
+coding is the one thing that doesn't feel like work to me